lottekoblens/browser-technologies-2122/README.md

 ## :bulb: Concept

 The user can fill in a enquête about the minor web design and development.
+The user experience gets better and better when CSS and JavaScript work, but with only HTML the core functionality (filling in and sending the survey) still works.
+CSS and JAvascript are only there to add functionality and improve the design.

 ## Progressive Enhancement